| |

 Be sure to read our blog post, how to make balusters look expensive for under $2.

-Open Basement Stair Ideas
+Open Basement Stairs Remodel Ideas

 So many of you emailed and asked how to figure out what color baluster to use.